image-js/image-js-docs/docs/API reference/Mask/subtract.md

 :::

 :::info
-Mask method calls `subtract` function.
-To check how this function works in depth click on this link(link)
+Mask method calls already preexisting `subtract` function.
+To learn more about how the function works click on this link(link)
 :::

 ### Parameters and default values